bachvietdo01/bachvietdo01.github.io/_posts/2025-06-18-intro-to-sinkhorn-algo.md

 \end{aligned}
 $$

+where $\otimes$ is the element-wise multiplication operator (Hadamard product).
 As $K$, the function of cost, is a constant, we can construct an iterative algorithm as follows,

 $$
 \begin{aligned}